icyJoseph/codejam-js/README.md

 This repository features solutions to Google's code jam problems using ES6+.

+## CodeJam 2019

+Solved enough to pass to next round.
+My two solutions worked flawlessly on the first attempt, and also passed the hidden test cases.

+I've also solved problem 3, which now requires a small optimization for the large case, as of now it is taking too long.

 ## Motivation

 The Code Jam competition only supports nodejs `4.8.2` which creates a barrier of entry for someone who's writing modern javascript on a daily basis.
 We are just very much used to the syntax sugar and new functionality available to us.

 ## How does it work?

+> CodeJam 2019 has enabled nodejs v 11.13.0!

+That means that transpiling is no longer vital, however, we may want special language features and babel can still provide that.
+For instance, pipe operators.

 We setup babel as transpiler to help us convert our code to our target environment, that is, `4.8.2`.